echocraft201315/Client-health-journey/SUBSCRIPTION_LOGOUT_BEST_PRACTICES.md

 1. User was offline when webhook received
 2. User comes back online and makes any request
 3. Middleware detects inactive subscription
-4. User redirected to login with error message
+4. User redirected to login with clear subscription error message

 ### ✅ **Admin User**
 1. Admin makes request to any route